aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 end
 ~~~

 This kind of mistake can cause problems in your code that are only discovered when it's run.
 Let's assume you miss-spell each variable name only once.
 We can separate variable usages into writes and reads.
 If the misspelling is a write (i.e. `worng = 5`), then no error will be thrown; you'll just be silently putting the value in the wrong variable -- and it could be frustrating to find the bug.
-If the misspelling is a read (i.e. `right = worng + 2`), then you'll get a run-time error when the code is run; we'd like to have a static warning for this, so that you can find this error sooner, but you will still have to wait until you run the code to see the problem.
+If the misspelling is a read (i.e. `right = worng + 2`), then you'll get a runtime error when the code is run; we'd like to have a static warning for this, so that you can find this error sooner, but you will still have to wait until you run the code to see the problem.

 As code becomes longer and more complicated, it becomes harder to spot the mistake -- unless you have the help of static analysis.